pranomostro/script/README.md

 	depends on cgdc
 * chv [+-]NUM: increase/decrease the current audio output volume for NUM percent
 * empty: removes every file from ~/trash
+* field NUM: print the NUM'th field of every input line.
 * ic REGEX: returns 0 if the input contains REGEX, and 1 if not
 * lg [FILES]: line game, every none whitespace is translated to '_'.
 	Guess the programming language.